|

 reducing need for artificial lighting, giving warmth through

 the windows and solar power.
+The challenges are:

-And as far as the crew is concerned, everything is fine.
+life on boardself sufficiencygrowing daylight And as far as the crew is concerned, everything is fine.

 No nostalgia for unavailable food, items or warmth.
 We live